eamena-project/eamena-arches-dev/dev/iiif/README.md

 (Repeated demo steps with JPEG and PNG formats are mentioned multiple times with the same details.)

----

-This Markdown format provides a structured document that mirrors the content and organization of the original PDF, ready for use in Markdown-compatible platforms or documentation systems.
 # Other

 glitch with Arches (solved now): https://github.com/archesproject/arches/issues/8419